-Core Curriculum
+Core Curriculum English

-English

-English 6 (961XY/9612Y) (961XYB: Blocked-scheduled): This course provides instruction in vocabulary, reading comprehension, and literature, as well as oral communication skills.
+Blocked English 6 (961XY/9612Y): This two-period (block) course provides instruction in vocabulary, reading comprehension, and literature, as well as in oral communication skills.
 The three domains of writing (composing, written expression, and usage/ mechanics) to produce multi-paragraph narratives, descriptions, and explanations will be a focus of this course.
 Students take the 6th grade reading SOL test upon completion of the course.
-This course may be provided through two separate periods of instruction, or this course may be provided in a two-period block based on scheduling needs.